-In the bottom-row diagrams in Fig. 6, the values of reduced pressure gradient, x, are displayed in terms of log Ca, and lined-up in vertical rows of constant Ca. Within the same row, markers depict different values of the flow rate ratio, r.
-As we did not run all experiments on the same flow rate ratio values, it was not possible to group the x-values into r-classes.
+In the bottom-row diagrams in Fig. 6, the values of reduced pressure gradient, x, are displayed in terms of $\log Ca$, and lined-up in vertical rows of constant Ca. Within the same row, markers depict different values of the flow rate ratio, r.
+Note here: as we did not run all experiments on the same flow rate ratio values, it was not possible to group the x-values into r-classes.